 The Giant Magellan Telescope (GMT) now under construction in Chile is the first in a new generation of extremely large telescopes.
 Its seven mirrors will span 25 meters.
 UT Austin is a founding partner in the collaboration which includes several other U.S. universities and partner institutions from around the world.
-The telescope is expected to see first light in 2029.
+The telescope is expected to see first light in the next decade.
 More information is available at the project website.

 The Hobby-Eberly Telescope